Adobe Edge

-Adobe Edge is a suite of web development tools developed by Adobe that enhances the capabilities of their other applications, such as Dreamweaver.
-The first application in the suite was released in August 2011 as a multimedia authoring tool designed to succeed the Flash platform.
-In September 2012, Adobe renamed the application Edge Animate, and announced Edge Reflow, Edge Code, and Edge Inspect.
-Also packaged with the suite are Edge Web Fonts, the PhoneGap application, and access to Adobe's Typekit service.
+Adobe Edge is a discontinued suite of web development tools that Adobe Inc. started developing in 2011.
+The tools enhances the capabilities of other Adobe apps, such as Dreamweaver.
+The first app in the suite was the eponymous Adobe Edge, released in August 2011 as a multimedia authoring tool designed to succeed the Flash platform.
+In September 2012, Adobe renamed the app Edge Animate, and announced Edge Reflow, Edge Code, and Edge Inspect.
+Also packaged with the suite are Edge Web Fonts, the PhoneGap app, and an Adobe Typekit subscription.
+In October 2015, Adobe announced an end to the development of the Edge family.
+By the end of September 2019, all Adobe Edge products were removed from the Creative Cloud offering.

-As of November 2015, Edge Reflow, Edge Inspect, and Edge Animate are no longer being actively developed.

 Applications

 Adobe Edge Animate

 On August 1, 2011, Adobe announced the development of Edge as a new multimedia authoring tool to succeed the Flash platform for browser-delivered content, and released a preview version of the software.
 Edge builds applications based on a foundation of HTML5, JavaScript, jQuery and CSS3.
 These applications are compatible with iOS, Windows Phone 7 and other HTML5-compatible browsers.